EnergizeStatistics/capstone-csca5028/README.md

 From the Deploy tab, manually deploy using the main branch.

-From the Resources tab, verify that all Heroku dynos are enabled.

 At this point, even if the steps above are successful, I still personally find it worthwhile to check the log for all 3 Heroku dynos, in order to make sure there are no obvious problems at startup.

 ## Checkpoint
 At this point, the application is up and running.
 An end user (see the Usage section below) is actually able to request a data analysis by now.
-But we will set up the monitoring services before we move forward operating the application as an end user.
+But we will set up the monitoring services before we move forward to that part.

 ## Metrics